gabpedroza/IDP-M208/IDP/docs/Electrical_documentation.md

 3. In the hybrid (combined) mode, it seemed to be no better than the distance mode.
 8cm mark looked accurate, but it had varying offset elsewhere.
 The range seems to be longer than the proximity mode, but shorter than the distance mode.

-`TODO`: discover how to use the calibration feature.

 ### Ultrasonic sensor (right because bad)
 The sensor is plug and play, but must be connected to a port with ADC.
 Adapting the code from [here](https://docs.micropython.org/en/latest/rp2/quickref.html) and [here](https://wiki.dfrobot.com/URM09_Ultrasonic_Sensor_(Gravity_Analog)_SKU_SEN0307), it can thus be written: